Bomb blast in central Athens damages Cypriot Embassy

 Attacks against banks, politicians and business people are not uncommon in Greece, which has a long history of political violence and has been mired in its worst economic crisis in decades.

 The device, triggered by a timer and placed in a backpack near the entrance of the Hellenic Business Federation offices, went off around 3:30 a.m.
-(8:30 p.m.
-ET) in central Athens, close to parliament in Syntagma Square.
+(0130 GMT) in central Athens, close to parliament in Syntagma Square.

 An anonymous caller warned a newspaper some 30 minutes earlier, a police official said on condition of anonymity.